sa8ab/xmrchat/TROUBLESHOOTING.md

 This will attempt to send a test email and help identify any configuration issues.

-## XMRChats appear after a few minutes (instead of a few seconds)
+## Xmrchats appear after a few minutes (instead of a few seconds)

-If XMRChats are appearing after a few minutes (rather than within a few seconds), lws likely needs to be restarted to sync with the node.
+If xmrchats are appearing after a few minutes (rather than within a few seconds), lws likely needs to be restarted to sync with the node.

 ### Fix